 For this reason, the concrete assent between Trump and Putin will have an impact on the decline of the globalist power formations from the world decision-making center and, to a substantial extent, will cooperate systemically for the rise of world polyarchy.

-by Sovereignty on
+by Gonzalo Collado on

 Irrefutably, within the U.S. power ecosystem, there are elites who remain steadfast in their pursuit of monopolizing global power, while other elite groups emerge alongside them who think that it is better for the U.S. structure to adapt to the new objective situations of the international order and to admit, in view of a pragmatic interest, that other regional states should have relative quotas of strategic autonomy with respect to Washington, but without them being able to move with total independence or that they become qualitatively hostile actors and overthrowers of US influence.